DiscordManager/manager-lang/PULL_REQUEST_TEMPLATE.md

 This request is to..
 - [ ] Add a new language
-- [ ] Update an existing language
+- [ ] CHANGE an existing language
-- [ ] Add new strings to an existing language
+- [ ] ADD new strings to an existing language

 ..
 For the language **en_US**